PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

         "english": "Concern"
       },
       "intensity": 75,
+      "evidence": {
+        "vocal_cues": ["Measured tone", "Slight hesitation"],
+        "phrases": ["la economía está en declive", "inflación está aumentando"], "patterns": ["Highlighting negative economic indicators"]
+      },
       "explanation": {
-        "spanish": "El orador está preocupado por la situación económica y el impacto de las vacunaciones obligatorias en las libertades personales.", "english": "The speaker is concerned about the economic situation and the impact of mandatory vaccinations on personal freedoms."
+        "spanish": "El orador está preocupado por la situación económica y el impacto de las vacunaciones obligatorias en las libertades personales.", "english": "The speaker is concerned about the economic situation and the impact of mandatory vaccinations on personal freedoms.", "impact": {
+          "credibility": "Expressing concern may make the message more relatable to the audience.", "audience_reception": "Listeners may share these concerns, increasing receptivity to the message.", "cultural_context": "Economic hardship is a common concern that can transcend cultural barriers."
         }
       }
+    }
   ],
   "political_leaning": {
     "score": 0.2,
+    "evidence": {
+      "policy_positions": ["Opposition to mandatory vaccinations"],
+      "arguments": ["Government lacks clear solutions", "Government wants to control minds"], "rhetoric": ["Control", "Pushing", "Inform ourselves"],
+      "sources": [],
+      "solutions": ["Self-education", "Protect our families"]
+    },
     "explanation": {
       "spanish": "El contenido muestra una ligera tendencia conservadora debido a su énfasis en la desconfianza hacia la intervención gubernamental y la preferencia por la autonomía individual, evidenciado en frases como 'debemos informarnos' y 'proteger a nuestras familias'.
 Sin embargo, las preocupaciones económicas expresadas no muestran una clara orientación política.", "english": "The content shows a slight conservative tendency due to its emphasis on distrust of government intervention and preference for individual autonomy, evidenced in phrases like 'we must inform ourselves' and 'protect our families'.
-However, the economic concerns expressed do not show a clear political orientation."
+However, the economic concerns expressed do not show a clear political orientation.", "score_adjustments": {
+        "initial_score": 0.3,
+        "final_score": 0.2,
+        "reasoning": "Adjusted the score to reflect the moderate nature of the content and lack of explicit policy advocacy."
+      }
     }
   }
 }